microsoft/fast/packages/web-components/fast-foundation/docs/api-report.md

     viewportElement: HTMLElement | null;
     }

-// Warning: (ae-incompatible-release-tags) The symbol "anchoredRegionTemplate" is marked as @beta, but its signature references "ElementDefinitionContext" which is marked as @alpha
-// Warning: (ae-incompatible-release-tags) The symbol "anchoredRegionTemplate" is marked as @beta, but its signature references "FoundationElementDefinition" which is marked as @alpha
-//
 // @beta
 export const anchoredRegionTemplate: (context: ElementDefinitionContext, definition: FoundationElementDefinition) => ViewTemplate<AnchoredRegion>;

-// Warning: (ae-incompatible-release-tags) The symbol "anchorTemplate" is marked as @public, but its signature references "ElementDefinitionContext" which is marked as @alpha
-// Warning: (ae-incompatible-release-tags) The symbol "anchorTemplate" is marked as @public, but its signature references "FoundationElementDefinition" which is marked as @alpha
-//
 // @public
 export const anchorTemplate: (context: ElementDefinitionContext, definition: FoundationElementDefinition) => ViewTemplate<Anchor>;